Key takeaways:

 - Check your local Chambers of Commerce to see upcoming projects in the area.

-- Create a business profile on lead generation sites—like Angi, HomeAdvisor, or Thumbtack—to connect with homeowners and commercial businesses.
+- Create a business profile on lead generation sites, such as Angi, HomeAdvisor, or Thumbtack, to connect with homeowners and commercial businesses.

 - Browse bidding directories, like BidContract, for snow removal bids from local, state, and federal governments.